exercism/v3/languages/swift/exercises/concept/enums/.meta/design.md

 ## Learning objectives

 - Enumerations
-- Associated values
+- Methods and initializers
 - Raw values
-- Switch with enumerations
+- Switch with enumerations (after only)
+- Associated values (after only)
 - Indirect / recursive enumerations (after only)

 ## Out of Scope

-- Methods and properties
+- Computed properties
 - case let and other pattern matching
 - Protocol conformance
 - CaseIterable